-“You do, but don't remember it because you were just a baby.
+"You do, but don't remember it because you were just a baby.
 Everyone loves Uncle Andrew.
 He's a stake president.
-Did you know he has not eaten chocolate since coming back from the war?”
+Did you know he has not eaten chocolate since the war?"

-That part about being a stake president, that is an important church role to Mormons, so he must have had a lot of clout in his largely Latter Day Saint community.
-The other part, about the chocolate, is a non-sequitur.
-And that is the way we talk in my family.
+That part about being a Stake President that's a big deal to Mormons.
+So he must have had a lot of clout in his primarily Latter-Day Saint community.
+The other part about the chocolate that's a non-sequitur.
+And that's the way we talk in my family.